Takahirokun/deno-react-todoapp/README.md

-# vite-js-todoapp
+# deno-react-todoapp

-todo example app using Vite and React
+todo example app using deno and React(Vite)

 ## Installation